 How to survive and thrive as a stay-at-home Dad

-Most parents struggle with the task of keeping up with household chores, especially cleaning while at home with children all day.
-It’s not just Moms staying at home with the kids these days, either.
-In the United States alone, there are over 2.2 million stay-at-home Dads — and that number continues to grow.
+Most parents struggle with the task of keeping up with household chores, especially with children home all day.
+It’s not just Moms at home with the kids, either.
+In the US, there are over 2.2 million stay-at-home Dads — and that number is rapidly growing.

-Now that you’re part of this exclusive club of being a stay at home father, you might be struggling to find the right balance to stay productive, happy and positive – and there’s nothing wrong with that.
-To help you out, we’ve put together the best tips and tricks to balance fatherhood and housework while still being the hero your little ones deserve.
+Now that you’re part of this exclusive club of being a stay at home father, you might be struggling to find the right balance to stay productive, happy and positive – and that’s part of parenthood.
+But to help you out, we’ve put together the best tips and tricks to balance fatherhood and housework while still being the hero your little ones deserve.

 Tips for Stay at Home Dads

 Emotional Preparation for Stay at Home Dad Status

 Dads deserve tons of respect.
 Dads face the same challenges as moms when it comes to keeping up with cleaning the house while caring for young children.
 The difference is men are more likely to have grown up in families where the mothers did most of the household chores and did not necessarily pass on those skills to their sons as they did to their daughters.